-So on February this year, Hong Kong government proposed a move to pass an extradition bill to amend the Fugitive Offenders Ordinance that will allow the transfers of fugitives not only for Taiwan, but also for Mainland China and Macau.
+So, in February this year, Hong Kong government proposed a move to pass an extradition bill to amend the Fugitive Offenders Ordinance that will allow the transfer of fugitives not only for Taiwan, but also for Mainland China and Macau.

-Afraid that the new law would place Hong Kong citizens and the foreigners passing through the city under Mainland China jurisdiction and the law would consequently undermine the citizens’ rights, the Hongkongers have been staging mass protests ever since.
+Afraid that the new law would place Hong Kong citizens and the foreigners passing through the city under Mainland China’s jurisdiction and that the law would consequently undermine the citizens’ rights, Hongkongers have been staging mass protests ever since.

 What started as peaceful protests somehow turned violent along the way.
 Amidst the growing chaos, some Hongkongers are mulling over the inviting option to move away from their home country and reside in the Southeast Asia.